Philanthropy & Funding

 Far from constraining foundations, donor intent protects them from short-term thinking and liberates their creativity.

 Families that use successful multi-generational giving strategies can make an impact on important issues, foster a tradition of philanthropy, and deepen their relationships.
 SSIR publisher Michael Voss speaks with Suzanne Wheeler from Mariner Wealth Advisors and Mary Jovanovich from Schwab Charitable.
-A sponsored podcast developed with the support of Schwab Charitable.
+A sponsored podcast developed with the support of DAFgiving360.

 Taxpayers should not have to subsidize excessive pay for executives at charities meant to serve the public good.